2022BCS0022-AMOGH/LAB3/README.md

 * Full traceability via CI runs and Docker tags

 This is **production-grade CI/CD for ML inference**, not a demo script.

----

-If you want, I can also:

-* Tighten this README for grading rubrics
-* Add a diagram section
-* Add a short “Why metric gates matter” explanation

-Say the word.